Rules and Regulations

 COMPETITION LEVELS AND AGE DIVISIONS

-At Tribute, we understand that the director and teachers will know the performance level of their dancers and will use their own sound judgment when entering routines.
-We have listed suggestions for training hours dancers have per week for each level.
-However, we also understand that every dancer has their own strengths and abilities.
+At Tribute, we do not have a set formula in our online registration to determine the level of your routines.
+We understand that the director and teachers will know the performance level of their dancers and will use their own sound judgment when entering routines.
+We have listed suggestions for each level.
+However, we also understand that every dancer has their own strengths and abilities as well as number of YEARS they have taken dance classes.
 In determining a level, there is more than just in-classroom hours that define the level of each dancer from your studio.
 Routines that are under placed can be elevated by the judges at any time if all 3 judges are in agreement.
 A routine that contains dancers of different levels should be entered in the level that applies to 50% of the dancers.

-Supreme Level – defined as of the highest quality and degree.
+- Supreme (Advanced) Level– This level is for all ages and defined as of the highest quality and degree.
 This level is for the advanced dancers that have a higher level of performance/competition experience.
-Dancers who have over 6 hours or more of in-classroom training per week should be considered for this level.

-A soloists may only perform in one level
+A soloist may only perform in one level

 Junior Division: Ages 9-11